Sunil-Saini123/CCL_Chatapp/README.md

 - Switch between dark and light themes

-- Use emojis in messagesThis is a **real-time chat application** that allows users to:### 1.
-Azure SignalR Service
+- Use emojis in messagesThis is a **real-time chat application** that allows users to:

 - Access chat history (messages are saved)

-- Create and join multiple chat rooms- **Purpose**: Manages real-time communication infrastructure
+- Create and join multiple chat rooms

 The application provides a modern, responsive user interface built with HTML and Tailwind CSS, and leverages enterprise-grade cloud services for scalability and reliability.

-- Send and receive messages instantly- **Features**:
+- Send and receive messages instantly## 🎯 What is this Project?## Azure Services Integration

 ## ☁️ Cloud Services Used

-- See who's online in each room  - Handles WebSocket connections at scale
+- See who's online in each room

 ### Azure Services

-- View typing indicators when others are typing  - Manages client connection state
+- View typing indicators when others are typing

 1. **Azure SignalR Service (Free Tier)**

-   - Manages real-time WebSocket connections- Switch between dark and light themes  - Provides automatic failover and recovery
+   - Manages real-time WebSocket connections- Switch between dark and light themes

    - Handles instant message delivery to all users

-   - Supports up to 20 concurrent connections on free tier- Use emojis in messages  - Enables real-time message broadcasting
+   - Supports up to 20 concurrent connections on free tier- Use emojis in messagesThis is a **real-time chat application** that allows users to:### 1.
+Azure SignalR Service

    - Provides automatic scaling and failover

-- Access chat history (messages are saved)- **Implementation**:
+- Access chat history (messages are saved)

 2. **Azure Cosmos DB (NoSQL)**

-   - Stores all chat messages persistently  - Used for room management
+   - Stores all chat messages persistently- Create and join multiple chat rooms- **Purpose**: Manages real-time communication infrastructure

    - Enables message history retrieval

-   - Uses room-based partitioning for efficient queriesThe application provides a modern, responsive user interface built with HTML and Tailwind CSS, and leverages enterprise-grade cloud services for scalability and reliability.  - Handles user presence tracking
+   - Uses room-based partitioning for efficient queriesThe application provides a modern, responsive user interface built with HTML and Tailwind CSS, and leverages enterprise-grade cloud services for scalability and reliability.

    - Serverless pricing (pay only for what you use)

-  - Manages typing indicators
+- Send and receive messages instantly- **Features**:

 ### Hosting Service

-## ☁️ Cloud Services Used  - Delivers instant messages
+## ☁️ Cloud Services Used

 3. **Render.com (Free Tier)**

-   - Hosts the ASP.NET Core web application  - Provides connection resilience
+   - Hosts the ASP.NET Core web application- See who's online in each room  - Handles WebSocket connections at scale

    - Provides automatic deployments from GitHub